 Contemporary Relevance

-In an era characterized by ecological collapse, mental health crises, and systemic inequities, Sarkar’s Neohumanistic education resonates as a profoundly prescient framework.
-His insistence that education must balance intellectual rigor with ethical, spiritual, and ecological responsibility positions Neohumanism as a radical counter-narrative to the dominant neoliberal model, which tends to reduce education to market skills and employability metrics (Giroux, 2014; Rizvi & Lingard, 2010).
-By calling for the “liberation of intellect” from parochialism and consumerism, Sarkar (1982) anticipates contemporary calls for critical global citizenship education, which emphasizes solidarity, empathy, and collective responsibility across borders (Andreotti, 2011).
+In an era characterised by ecological collapse, mental health crises, and systemic inequities, Sarkar’s Neohumanistic education resonates as a profoundly prescient framework.
+His insistence that education must balance intellectual rigour with ethical, spiritual, and ecological responsibility positions Neohumanism as a radical counter-narrative to the dominant neoliberal model, which tends to reduce education to market skills and employability metrics (Giroux, 2014; Rizvi & Lingard, 2010).
+By calling for the “liberation of intellect” from parochialism and consumerism, Sarkar (1982) anticipates contemporary calls for critical global citizenship education, which emphasises solidarity, empathy, and collective responsibility across borders (Andreotti, 2011).

-The framework also addresses mental health and existential alienation, challenges that plague modern learners in hyper-competitive systems (World Health Organization, 2020).
+The framework also addresses mental health and existential alienation, challenges that plague modern learners in hyper-competitive systems (World Health Organisation, 2020).
 Sarkar’s integration of rationality, morality, and spirituality provides a balanced orientation, enabling learners not only to acquire cognitive skills but also to cultivate resilience, purpose, and compassion.
 This holistic balance aligns with contemporary scholarship advocating for social-emotional learning and mindfulness in education (CASEL, 2020; Kabat-Zinn, 2013).

 Moreover, the ecological dimension of Neohumanism has gained extraordinary relevance in the Anthropocene, where the climate crisis has rendered anthropocentric development models untenable.
-By extending humanism to include animals, plants, and the biosphere, Sarkar offers an early articulation of what is now captured in frameworks like Education for Sustainable Development (UNESCO, 2017) and the Earth Charter (2000), both of which emphasize ecological interdependence and planetary ethics.
-His emphasis on reverence for life moves beyond shallow environmentalism toward a spiritual ecology that recognizes intrinsic value in all forms of existence (Berry, 1999; Naess, 1989).
+By extending humanism to include animals, plants, and the biosphere, Sarkar offers an early articulation of what is now captured in frameworks like Education for Sustainable Development (UNESCO, 2017) and the Earth Charter (2000), both of which emphasise ecological interdependence and planetary ethics.
+His emphasis on reverence for life moves beyond shallow environmentalism toward a spiritual ecology that recognises intrinsic value in all forms of existence (Berry, 1999; Naess, 1989).

 In the Indian context, where the National Education Policy 2020 (NEP 2020) stresses holistic, competency-driven, and value-based education, Sarkar’s Neohumanism provides both philosophical grounding and practical direction.
 While NEP 2020 advocates for critical thinking, ethics, and environmental awareness, Sarkar deepens this vision by embedding such goals in a cosmic humanism that transcends anthropocentrism.
 This suggests that integrating Neohumanistic principles into policy could strengthen NEP’s transformative potential, preventing it from being reduced to technocratic reform.

-Ultimately, Sarkar’s educational philosophy equips learners to navigate a fractured world with compassion, creativity, and ecological wisdom, making it not merely relevant but urgent in the 21st century.
+Ultimately, Sarkar’s educational philosophy equips learners to navigate a fractured World with compassion, creativity, and ecological wisdom, making it not merely relevant but urgent in the 21st century.

-Conclusion
+Conclusions

 Prabhat Ranjan Sarkar’s Neohumanistic philosophy of education challenges us to rethink the very foundations of learning.
-It compels educators to move beyond a narrow utilitarian view of education as a means of producing workers for economic growth and instead embrace it as a transformative process that harmonizes rational inquiry, ethical responsibility, and spiritual awakening.
+It compels educators to move beyond a narrow utilitarian view of education as a means of producing workers for economic growth and instead embrace it as a transformative process that harmonises rational inquiry, ethical responsibility, and spiritual awakening.
 Such an approach addresses the growing fragmentation of modern education, where intellectual development is often disconnected from moral, emotional, and ecological consciousness.

 By placing rationality, morality, and spirituality at the heart of pedagogy, Sarkar anticipates the need for a holistic paradigm of education that nurtures the whole person.
-His vision is not an abstract ideal but a pressing necessity in a world facing ecological crises, ethical dilemmas brought by technological change, widening inequalities, and mental health challenges.
-Neohumanism insists that true education must cultivate universal love, ecological reverence, and liberation from narrow identities, thereby enabling learners to grow into compassionate and responsible global citizens.
+His vision is not an abstract ideal but a pressing necessity in a World facing ecological crises, ethical dilemmas brought by technological change, widening inequalities, and mental health challenges.
+Neohumanism insists that ,proper education must cultivate universal love, ecological reverence, and liberation from narrow identities, thereby enabling learners to grow into compassionate and responsible global citizens.

-For India, Sarkar’s philosophy provides a deeper grounding to current educational reforms that emphasize critical thinking, value-based learning, and sustainability.
-It ensures that these goals are not tokenistic but genuinely transformative, guiding learners toward both personal fulfillment and social responsibility.
+For India, Sarkar’s philosophy provides a deeper grounding emphasise critical thinking, value-based learning, and sustainability.
+It ensures that these goals are not tokenistic but genuinely transformative, guiding learners toward both personal fulfilment and social responsibility.
 Globally, Neohumanism resonates with contemporary calls for education that fosters justice, peace, and planetary well-being, yet it goes further by affirming the spiritual interconnectedness of all life.